hoffjager/databases/README.md

 10. Telltale Games = 14

 FURTHER DATA ANALYSIS OF DEVELOPERS TBC:
-	* Which games each country and developer are responsible for (group by country and developer similar to above, while listing each entry)
+	* Which games each developer & country are responsible for (group by country and developer similar to above, while listing each entry in an XLSX file)
 	* How many games were developed by AAA, SME or Indie developers?
-     * TBC - Research developers and their available resources.
+     * TBC - Research developers and their available resources to determine if AAA, SME or Indie.

 # 3: VALUE FOR MONEY
      * Hours and Value columns added to the finances table.
 	 * Formulae to be incorporated in the columns, based on dividing the paid_price values by the hours values, to yield the value for money.
+	 * TBC - formulae to be implemented in the XLSX file & updated in MS SQL Server.

 # 4: ANNUAL GAME LOG & BACKLOG
      * Various columns have been added to the dates table to track the following aspects: